-Return the name of the image file format of the disk file we read into this image, for example "openexr".
-Returns an empty string if this image was not the result of a read().
+Return the name of the image file format of the file this ImageBuf refers to (for example "openexr").
+Returns an empty string for an ImageBuf that was not constructed as a direct reference to a file.

 '''

 int OIIO::ImageBuf::subimage() const

 '''